GuideNepalBike LoanTwo WheelerEMIPulsarVehicle LoanBagmati

 • In an FD at 6.5%: ~Rs 38,000.

-If the cash alternative earns close to or above the loan rate, finance is rationally fine.
+If the cash alternative earns close to or above the loan rate, financing is fine on the math.
 If it sits in a checking account at 0%, paying cash is cheaper.
-The mistake is keeping cash idle in low-yield products and taking a high-rate loan — which is what most buyers do because the cash and the loan live in different mental accounts.
+The common mistake is keeping cash idle in low-yield products while taking a high-rate loan, because the cash and the loan live in different mental accounts.

-The cleaner version of the question: are you actually going to invest the Rs 1.92 lakh you preserved by financing?
+The cleaner version of the question: will you actually invest the Rs 1.92 lakh you preserve by financing?
 If yes, finance and invest.
-If you will spend it on something else, paying cash is a safer mental commitment.
+If you will spend it on something else, paying cash is the safer mental commitment.

 What about scooters and EVs?

-Electric two-wheelers: substantially lower road tax (often 50% concession or zero in 2026 budget for EVs under specific weight bands), zero fuel cost, but higher comprehensive insurance because of battery valuation.
-Net of fuel savings, the EV math usually comes out ahead at any annual mileage above 8,000 km — see the EV vs petrol break-even post for the full comparison.
+Electric two-wheelers: much lower road tax (often 50% concession or zero in the 2026 budget for EVs under specific weight bands), zero fuel cost, but higher comprehensive insurance thanks to battery valuation.
+Net of fuel savings, the EV math usually comes out ahead at any annual mileage above 8,000 km; the EV vs petrol break-even post has the full comparison.

-Big-cube bikes (>250cc): road tax steps up sharply (Rs 11,000–25,000+ per year in Bagmati depending on band), and comprehensive insurance scales with declared value.
+Big-cube bikes (>250cc): road tax climbs sharply (Rs 11,000–25,000+ per year in Bagmati depending on band), and comprehensive insurance scales with declared value.
 The ownership multiplier on a Rs 8 lakh bike is 1.35–1.40×, similar in proportion but compounding to a much larger absolute number.

 A clean buying playbook